 Serenity House Detox Can Introduce You to a 12 Step Program

 That is just one person’s story about how a 12 step program helped foster addiction recovery.
 Serenity House Detox Houston will introduce a 12 step approach to treatment and recovery.
-We have many different approaches to detox treatment and individualized care for your unique issues and substance addiction.
+We have many different approaches to detox treatment and individualized care program for your unique issues and substance addiction.
 Of course, the first step is detox and we will take care of you in a safe and comfortable residential detox.
 With or without a 12 step program, life will get better, just by getting rid of the poison that drugs and alcohol brought into your life.
 Today is a great day to enter recovery.
+Do not wait any longer to get yourself or your loved one the help that they need.
+Call us today.
 The number at Serenity House Detox is 866.516.8356.